 Nebraska Planning Council on

 The Nebraska Council works to promote the independence, integration and productivity of people with developmental disabilities.
 The Council identifies and addresses pressing needs, including inequities in employment, education, housing, transportation and health care.
-In 2011, the Nebraska Council received $477,839 in federal funding authorized under the Developmental Disabilities Act to support its work.
-It has There are 23 members appointed by the Governor with 60% of these members being people with developmental disabilities or family members.
-The following are highlights of the Council’s accomplishments last year.
+In 2012, the Nebraska Council received $477,688 in federal funding authorized under the Developmental Disabilities Act to support its work.
+It has 23 members appointed by the Governor with 60% of these members being people with developmental disabilities or family members.
+In 2012, the Nebraska Planning Council on Developmental Disabilities supported a number of activities including the following:

 If you have additional questions or comments about the Council’s activities or would like to receive a copy of the complete annual report, please contact: